The Need for a Creator

 At university, at the age of 36, I viewed cells at very high magnification under the electron microscope.
 I knew something about the complex biochemistry that went on in each compartment of every cell.
 I knew that recognition systems operated between cells especially the differences between cells that possessed contact inhibition and those that did not – the cancer cells that metastasise and invade other tissues where they don’t belong.
 There are recognition systems even in plant cells to tell self from non-self.

 I will describe some of these later.
 I knew about the importance of membranes to keep the various reaction products separated from one another until they were required, otherwise cells would short-circuit both electrically and chemically.
 That’s why my specialty for the PhD was in biophysics where I could study the electrochemistry of living cells.
 If reaction products of biochemical pathways were not separated from one another by intricate compartments, living tissues would be reduced to a puddle of mud.
 Even the simplest bacteria are very complex as Dr. Michael Behe testified in the YouTube introduction on my home page.
 There just had to be an intelligent designer I thought.
+The evidence fof intelligent design stares us in the face daily.
+On a molecular level intelligent design is even more compelling.

 Whether you look through a microscope or telescope makes no difference, you discover that God is a great designer.
 Not only that, but it becomes evident how powerful God is, revealed in the tiniest nano-machines in our bodies and in the vast size of the stars and the seemingly endless universe.
 In the article on God's Power I ask whether He is big enough to meet your needs.
 Consider also this quotation from a daily devotion,